 Start by unplugging the machine and emptying the water.
 Bail the water out of the tub, or you can drain the tub using gravity by placing the washer drain hose on the floor near the drain or in a bucket.
 Clamp the hose to prevent any remaining water from running out.
 Once the washer’s empty, support the front of it on paint cans or stacked 2x4s.
 Photo 1 shows where to find the screws that hold the front panel in place.
 Remove the panel and you’ll see the pump.

 Unplug the washer.
 Then prop up the washer and remove the two screws that secure the front panel.

 Pull the lower edge of the panel outward and “unhook” the top.
 On a Whirlpool washer, you’ll have to remove the entire shell to access the pump.

-It's spring-loaded, so it comes off easily.
+It’s spring-loaded, so it comes off easily.
 Then remove the hose.
-Remove the belt from the pulley on the bottom side of the pump, and if the clog is visible, pull it out.
+Remove the belt from the pulley on the bottom side of the washing machine water pump, and if the clog is visible, pull it out.
 Twist the pulley to unwind the fabric as you pull it out.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.